 - Take in enough calories to enable you to do any necessary work.

 - Include vitamin, mineral and protein supplements in your stockpile to assure adequate nutrition.

 Nursing mothers may need liquid formula, in case they are unable to nurse.
 Canned dietetic foods, juices and soups may be helpful for ill or elderly people.
 Make sure you have a manual can opener and disposable utensils.
 And don't forget non-perishable foods for your pets.

 If the Electricity Goes Off

-First, use perishable food and foods from the refrigerator.
-Then, use the foods from the freezer.
+FIRST, use perishable food and foods from the refrigerator.
+THEN, use the foods from the freezer.
 To minimize the number of times you open the freezer door, post a list of freezer contents on it.
-In a well-filled, well insulated freezer, foods will usually still have ice crystals in their centers (meaning foods are safe to eat) for at least three days.
-Finally, begin to use non-perishable foods and staples.
+In a well-filled, well-insulated freezer, foods will usually still have ice crystals in their centers (meaning foods are safe to eat) for at least two days.
+FINALLY, begin to use non-perishable foods and staples.

 How to Cook If the Power Goes Out

-For emergency cooking you can use a fireplace/charcoal grill or camp stove can be used outdoors.
-You can also heat food with candle warmers, chafing dishes and fondue pots.
+For emergency cooking you can use a fireplace.
+A charcoal grill or camp stove can be used outdoors.
+You can also keep cooked foods hot by using candle warmers, chafing dishes and fondue pots.
 Canned food can be eaten right out of the can.
 If you heat it in the can, be sure to open the can and remove the label first.

 Importance of Having Emergency Supplies

-You need to have these items packed and ready in one place before disaster strikes.
+You should have the following items packed and ready in one place before disaster strikes.
 Pack at least a three-day supply of food and water, and store it in a handy place.
 Choose foods that are easy to carry, nutritious and ready-to-eat.
 In addition, pack these emergency items: